 Skiathos beaches capture the hearts of Greeks and international travellers alike.
 There is a reason that so many people come back to the island time and time again, choosing to spend their annual vacation in Skiathos every year.

-The island of Skiathos is small; It is only 12 kilometres long and 6 kilometers wide!
+The island of Skiathos is small; It is only 12 kilometers long and 6 kilometers wide!
 However, over 60 breathtaking beaches are contained within that small area.

 - 1 Skiathos Beaches: The Best Beaches on Skiathos Island